hanlongfu/discrete_mathematics/README.md

 - 8.6 - Applications of Inclusion-Exclusion

 [[0109.001 - Discrete Mathematics with Applications]] - MATHB_DMwA
+- 5th edition:
 	- 9.3 - Counting elements of Disjoint Sets: The Addition rule
 	- 4.6 - Direct Proof and Counterexample VI: Floor and Ceiling
+- 3rd edition:
+	- 6.3 - Counting elements of Disjoint Sets: The Addition rule
+	- 3.5 - Direct Proof and Counterexample V: Floor and Ceiling

 [[0109.002 - Mathematics - A Discrete Introduction]] - MATHB_MADI
 - 3.19 - Inclusion-Exclusion